Valdosta is a city situated in the flat coastal plain of southern Georgia, just a few miles from the state’s border with Florida.

-A whistle-stop tour of Valdosta’s development is unravelled on the museum’s ground floor, while its upper floor has a regularly rotating series of artefacts related to specific moments in time.
+A whistle-stop tour of Valdosta’s development is unraveled on the museum’s ground floor, while its upper floor has a regularly rotating series of artifacts related to specific moments in time.

 But the museum isn’t limited to its red brick walls.
 Its grounds contain a number of larger exhibits, including a pioneer cabin, belfry, and rail car, as well as historically-accurate planting.

 3. Miss Kate’s Tours

 Miss Kate’s Tours cover the history and culture of Valdosta’s central downtown area through the flavors typical of this part of Georgia.